Industry SEO

 Site Speed and Mobile Optimization

-Dental searches often happen on mobile, sometimes urgently (toothache at 2 AM):
+Dental searches often happen on a phone, sometimes urgently (toothache at 2 AM).
+Your site has to hold up:

 - Page load time under 3 seconds